sebastianwessel/surrealdb-client-generator/README.md

 # SurrealDB Client & Zod Schema Generator

  SurrealDB Schema Generator is a handy tool that simplifies the process of generating [zod](http://zod.dev) schemas and TypeScript clients for [SurrealDB](http://surrealdb.com) based on your provided database schema.
  Its primary purpose is to offer a fundamental starting point, not to replace a full-blown automated ORM.

 ## Features

 - Generate zod schemas and TypeScript clients for SurrealDB.
 - Utilize your existing database schema created with excellent tools like [surrealist.app](https://surrealist.app/).
 - Benefit from a user-friendly **Designer** in Surrealist to craft your data model effortlessly.
 - Export your schema from Surrealist and use it with this tool.
 - Choose to generate only zod schemas or include a basic TypeScript client.
 - Utilize zod schemas for [CIRQL](https://cirql.starlane.studio/) if needed.

+## 🚨 Warning Version 2.x

+Version 2 has breaking changes!
+The tool now uses `surrealdb.js` instead of `surrealdb.node` for interacting with a SurrealDB instance.

+The change was made, because it seems that `surrealdb.js` is closer to the SurrealDB development process and more up to date in general.

+This means, the option "memory" for connections is no longer available, and you need to run against a real running SurrealDB instance (use docker).

 ## How It Works

- SurrealDB Schema Generator connects to your specified database and extracts the provided `DEFINE` information.
+1. SurrealDB Schema Generator connects to your specified database
- Additionally, you can provide a SurrealQL file containing conditions.
+2. If you provide a surql schema file, the SurrealQL schema is written to the database
- Before fetching the `DEFINE` information, the tool queries the SurrealDB instance using the conditions specified in the file.

- **Please Note:**
- The information is not directly extracted from the provided file - it is written to the database in advance.
+3. The generator extracts the `DEFINE` information from the connected database
+4. Based on the definitions found in the database, the zod schemas are generated

 Enjoy using SurrealDB Schema Generator to streamline your schema generation process for SurrealDB and zod.
 It's designed to make your life easier when working with these powerful technologies.

 ## Installation